 For today's lesson, you will need:

 I start today's lesson by having the students gather in a circle on the carpet.
 The lesson starts with a quick review of observations made during the previous lesson.
-The students share their observations to the group and take questions or comments from their peers.
-Before observing the plant today, they students discuss what they observe and discuss it with a peer.
-The students also identify how they record their observations as well.
+The students share their observations to the group and talk about how they might improve them.

 NOTE: Although these standards are tagged, this lesson will not lead to mastery but rather serve as an introduction to the standard and begin to build a foundation that will lead to mastery.